hundredrabbits/thebook/north_pacific_logbook.md

 Black pepper              to taste
 -----------------------   ------------------

-Soak 150 g of dry soy beans (yields 300 g cooked beans) overnight, or for a minimum of 8 h.
+Soak 150 g of dry soybeans (yields 300 g cooked beans) overnight, or for a minimum of 8 h.
 Then, cook in a pressure cooker for 15 minutes.
 Strain beans, rinse and transfer to a bowl.
-Alternately use one 300 g can of soy beans.
+Alternately use one 300 g can of soybeans.

 Puree the cooked soybeans with 45 ml (3 tbsp) of tahini, the juice of 1/2 a lemon (or some other acidic ingredient), 15 ml (1 tbsp) of white miso and 30 ml (2-3 tbsp) of water.
 I used a potato masher, but any blending tool will do.

 Bring a pan to medium heat, add 15 ml (1 tbsp) of olive oil, then add 4 cloves of chopped garlic.
 Pan-fry for 2-3 minutes, then add 2 chopped jalapeno peppers and continue to pan-fry for an additional 5 minutes, or until well-cooked.
-Add mixture overtop of soy bean hummus, and season with black pepper.
+Add mixture overtop of soybean hummus, and season with black pepper.

 \newpage